andrewdavis33/sckernel/README.md

 like to provide a path to only one.
 Most users with multiple installations of Python should run this step to ensure that sckernel uses the correct instance of Python.

-The typical paths for sclang are as follows but may be different on your machine
+The typical paths for sclang are as follows but may be different on your machine.

 OS X: `"/Applications/SuperCollider/SuperCollider.app/Contents/Resources/sclang"`
 Linux: `"/usr/local/bin/sclang"`